Bravure Group Pty Limited Privacy and Credit Information Policy

 - anyone to whom our assets or businesses (or any part of them) are transferred;

-- specific third parties authorised by you to receive information held by us; and/or
+- specific third parties authorised by you to receive information about you held by us; and/or

 We will not use or disclose personal information for the purposes of direct marketing to you.